CONTACT : COMMENTS AND QUESTIONS

 [G] OVERALL FEEDBACK

-The overall feedback loop is used to reduce the output impedance to a low value and reduce
+The overall feedback loop is used to reduce the output impedance to a low value and further reduce

 the output transformer.